OpenMDAO/OpenMDAO-Framework/docs/tutorials/surrogate/single_output.rst

 `driver`.
 The type of workflow being executed is a sequential workflow, meaning that is a simple sequence of components.

 The following figure visually shows the iteration hierarchy for this MetaModel.
-Note that ``sin_meta_model`` appears in two workflows.
-This is necessary since in the training workflow the MetaModel is trained, and within the prediction workflow, that data is used to run the MetaModel again in order to produce predictions.
+Note that ``sin_calc`` appears in two workflows.
+This is necessary since in the training workflow it is executed to generate the data that the metamodel needs for training, and within the prediction workflow, it is run again for validation with the prediction inputs.
 Thus it must be added to each workflow separately.

 .. _`nn_metamodel iteration hierarchy`: